kyle1/crah-scheduler/README.md

 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
+## Prerequisites

-Python is required to run the application.
+Python must be installed to run the application.

 ## Deployment

-The program can be run by executing gui.py in the project directory
+This application can be run by executing gui.py in the project directory

 ## Built With